Skip to content

 fn = Function(

-src="functions/users", # folder of the function
+folder="functions/users", # folder of the function

-handler="handler.process" # Relative to src directory
+handler="handler.process" # Relative to folder directory

 )